brsr/antitile/docs/conway.rst

 but this is a linear map between two different spaces, not a linear operator, and isn't as useful compared to the usual :math:`M_x`.
 (For instance, you can't multiply the matrices together to represent operator composition.)
-That being said, there are two special cases where things become more tractable: when the seed polyhedron has only quadrilateral faces, and when the seed polyhedron has faces of degree 6 or more.
+That being said, when the seed polyhedron has only quadrilateral faces, things become much more tractable.
+(This is also true when the seed polyhedron has only faces of degree 6 or more, but there are much fewer of those.)

 In general, alternating operators cannot be composed with other alternating or Conway operators, because those operators do not necessarily create